How To Delete All Contacts on the iPhone [March 2022]

 This method is efficient because you can quickly clean up all contacts on all of your Apple devices.
 But, if you have other email accounts with the contacts saved, you’ll need to delete your contacts from those email clients.

 Deleting Select Contacts

-This is an incredibly lengthy process if you have more than a few contacts to purge.
+If you have more than a few contacts to purge, this is an incredibly lengthy process.
 The simpler method is to log into iCloud on a computer and highlight multiple contacts at once.

 Editing Your Contacts

-When a friend or acquaintance gets a new phone number it may be super easy to just have them send you a text.
-From there you can click on the “i” with a circle around it and add a new contact.
-Eventually, you’ll have so many duplicates you won’t know which one is the most updated one.
+When a friend or acquaintance gets a new phone number, it may be super easy to have them send you a text.
+From there, you can click on the i with a circle around it and add a new contact.
+Eventually, you’ll have so many duplicates you won’t know which one is the most updated.

 - Enter the new phone number

-Keeping your contacts log from filling up will help you to keep it organized over time.
-When backing up and restoring your phone you can go to the settings and choose which account you’d like to set as the default for contacts.
+Keeping your contacts log from filling up will help you keep it organized over time.
+When backing up and restoring your phone, you can go to the settings and choose which account you’d like to set as the default for contacts.